russell-n/oldape/documentation/source/developer/api/index.rst

    adbconnection
    localconnection
+   producer
+   puppetconnection
    serialconnection
    sl4aconnection
    sshconnection
    telnetconnection
+   threadedconnection

+   sharedcounter
    lineproducer

 * The `lineproducer` is a utility used to break up lines for connections that only have access to streams (as opposed to file-like objects).
+* `sharedcounter` was created to prevent the subprocess files from prematurely killing the process on deletion (it acts like a non-blocking semaphore)

 Adapters
 ~~~~~~~~